 Sine waves oscillate with a consistent frequency and amplitude and typically derive from components with repetitive or rotational motion, such as a pump or rotor.
 In some circumstances, the sinusoidal vibration is minimal and therefore less critical to the overall test.
 In other cases, the sinusoidal vibration impacts the random background vibration and should be recognized as a necessary part of the test profile.

 The PSD takes these assumptions and creates a clean vibration spectrum by averaging away the random variance.
+The same assumptions are applied when a system plays back a PSD on a vibration shaker.
+The input is stationary and random, so the drive signal to the shaker must also have these characteristics.

-Therefore, a PSD cannot properly analyze a sine tone and a random test cannot properly recreate the damaging concentrated high amplitude of a sine tone.
+Therefore, a PSD cannot properly analyze a sine tone, and a random test cannot properly recreate the damaging concentrated high amplitude of a sine tone.

 Sine-on-Random Example Application